devtooligan/awesome-huff/README.md

 ## Official huff-language Github repo
 This is your main GH org for all things Huff: https://github.com/huff-language.
- - [huff-rs](https://github.com/huff-language/huff-rs)  ➸ START HERE ➸  This is community developed and recently released to the public.
+ - [huff-rs](https://github.com/huff-language/huff-rs)  ➸ START HERE ➸  This is the new compiler built in rust, developed by the community and recently released to the public.
- - After installing `huffc` you should start hacking!
+ - After installing `huffc` it's time to start hacking!
 Write your first Huff function, anon.
 Start with something simple like adding two numbers.
  - [huff-project-template](https://github.com/huff-language/huff-project-template/) A template for bootstrapping new Huff projects.
 Includes Foundry `HuffDeployer`.
  - [vscode-huff](https://github.com/huff-language/vscode-huff) A VSCode extension for Huff with syntax highlighting.
 Also available from within your VSCode in the Extensions Marketplace.
  - [huff-examples](https://github.com/huff-language/huff-examples) Currently has wip versions of ERC20 and ERC721.